 Yvonne DuBourdieu – Visual Artist As a contemporary expressionist painter working mostly in oil, Yvonne is interested in the expressive language of colour and line.
-Many of her paintings are landscape based with a number of them harking back to memories of her Scottish roots.
-She draws inspiration for her figurative work from memory, photographs and her imagination.
-Often using elements of the representational as well as the abstract with the intent of retaining some truth or essence of the subject.
-She is always exploring a sense of place or belonging - often resulting in illusory spaces and imagined realms.
+Through her art practice she attempts to deconstruct, rebuild or reinvent the everyday through photographs, memory and imagination.
+Many of her paintings are landscape based with a number of them harking back to memories of her Scottish roots or her early impressions of the landscapes that surround her now; prairie fields and rocky-mountains.Yvonne blends marks of realism, impressionism and abstraction to the subjects that populate her works: landscapes, birds, animals and humans.
+Always interested in the humanness of imperfection and things ‘other’ she continues to explore a sense of place and themes of belonging - often embracing an unexpected world of illusory spaces and imagined realms.

 Yvonne is influenced by artists that use the expressive language of colour and line.
-From Cezanne, Manet, Matisse; the Scottish colourists Ferguson, Cadell, Peploe; the neo-experssionists, Georg Baselitz, Jean-Michel Basquiat and Edinburgh artist John Bellany, thru to contemporary artists like Hurvin Anderson, Michael Armitage, Peter Doig, Marlene Dumas and Gina Malek.
-Yvonne also finds inspiration from the diverse work being made locally by artists like Sean Caulfield, Brenda Kim Christiansen, Julian Forrest, Paul Freeman, David Janzen, Samantha Walrod and Gillian Willans, to name a few.
+From Cezanne, Manet, Matisse; the Scottish colourists Ferguson, Cadell, Peploe; the neo-experssionists,Jean-Michel Basquiat and Edinburgh artist John Bellany, thru to contemporary artists like Hurvin Anderson, Michael Armitage, Peter Doig, Marlene Dumas and Gina Malek.
+Yvonne also finds inspiration from the diverse work being made locally by artists like Sean Caulfield, Julian Forrest, David Janzen, Brenda Kim Christiansen, Samantha Walrod and Gillian Willans, to name a few.